BiomedicalMachineLearning/DeepHis2Exp/README.md

 ```
 The summary table will be saved at `./Results/Summary`.
 The fold is the No. of slide, you can use for loop to enumerate all results.

+### Gene expression visualization
+We can visualize the predicted gene expression on the tissue, refer to [notebook](./Figures/Figure5.ipynb).

+### Pathway analysis
+After we got the top predictable genes, we can have a quick look that the pathway enrichment analysis for the set of predictable genes, you can refer to [notebook](./Figures/FigureS3.ipynb).

 # Acknowledgments
-The benchmarking work is based on the original paper and codes.
+The benchmarking work is based on the original paper and codes, part of them were reimplemented due to the availabity and reproducibility of the code.
 | No. | Algorithm | Year | Datasets | Compared |
 | --- | --- | --- | --- | --- |
 | 1 | [ST-Net](https://www.nature.com/articles/s41551-020-0578-x) [[Code]](https://github.com/bryanhe/ST-Net) | 2020 | BC0 |  |